leotafadzwa/leotafadzwa.github.io/index.md

 ## About me

 I am a data science enthusiast who is motivated by the applications of artificial intelligence in solving world problems.
-An open minded individual who is willing to learn new things enjoys telling stories with data.
+An open minded individual who is willing to learn new things and enjoys telling stories with data.
 I hold a Bsc in Statistics and Financial Mathematics and i'm currently studying Msc in Data Analytics.
 I am currently [Zindi Africa](https://zindi.africa/) ambassador.
 Zindi is the first and largest community of African data scientists with the objective of solving the world's most pressing challenges using artificial intelligence and machine leaning.
 I am also a team lead at  [Data Science Zimbabwe](https://zimbabwedata.science/about/about.html).

 ## Projects
 ### 1. [Opening a Food Outlet in Harare, Zimbabwe](https://github.com/leotafadzwa/IBM-Data-Science-Professional-Certificate-Capstone-Course)